 Brushing at home

 It’s often said to look for products that bear the Veterinary Oral Health Council (VOHC) seal of approval because they’ve gone through clinical trials and have been proven to work.
 It’s important to know what the guidelines for the trial are.
-For toothpastes the dog’s teeth must be brushed daily at a 45-degree angle, with three strokes over each section of the mouth.
+Dog’s teeth must be brushed daily at a 45-degree angle, with three strokes over each section of the mouth.

 As you look at products, keep in mind: